 Teaching: The majority of the teachers on the course teach at Eton College

 Courses offered will range between three and five days in length.

-- 13.30 There will be a variety of University Application Assistance sessions, where students can choose which session they would like to attend
+- 13:30 Variety of University Application Assistance seminars, students can choose which session they attend

 These courses will be offered to a number of partnerships schools who will be asked to nominate students for selection to attend.

 Please note that these courses are not designed for students wishing only to improve their A Level grades; they aim to be an intellectual stimulus giving a taste of university work.